anz-bank/sysl/docs/website/content/docs/commands/EnvironmentVariables.md

 ## SYSL_MODULES

-`export SYSL_MODULES=true` is a flag to indicate whether Sysl modules are enabled.
+`export SYSL_MODULES=on` is a flag to indicate whether Sysl modules are enabled.
 By default, if this is not declared, Sysl modules are enabled.